Dainternetdude/region-calculator-asm-aarch64/README.md

 # What is this?
-Simple Minecraft region calculator given co-ordinates as a simple asm programming exercise.
+Minecraft region calculator given co-ordinates as a simple asm programming exercise.
 # Instructions to build
 1. Type `make`